An interpretable universal bound for multiserver queues via a leave-one-out technique: Proof sketch and roadmap

-Our idea is to show that $\indibrac{Q=0}$ and the residual service time of the $j$-th server $R_{\sj}$ are \emph{asymptotically independent}, so that their covariance $\Gamma_{\sj}$ diminishes at the rate $O(1/n)$ as $n\to\infty$.
-Why should $\indibrac{Q=0}$ and $R_{\sj}$ be nearly independent, given that the queue length is constantly interacting with the $j$-th server's completion process?
-Intuitively, the queue length $Q$ in a modified \ggn queue is the joint effect of $n$ independent service-completion processes, so each process should only have $1/n$ fraction of ``responsibility'' for the realization of the random variable $\indibrac{Q = 0}$.
-To capture the effect of the $j$-th server's completion process on the queue length, we ask the following motivating question:
+To prove a more refined bound, recall the intuition that $\Gamma_{\sone}$ is roughly the covariance between $\indibrac{Q=0}$ and $R_{\sone}$.
+We further observe that $\indibrac{Q=0}$ and $R_{\sone}$ are \emph{asymptotically independent} when $n$ gets large: Intuitively, the queue length $Q$ in a modified \ggn queue is the joint effect of $n$ independent completion processes, so each process should only have a $1/n$ fraction of ``responsibility'' for the realization of $\indibrac{Q = 0}$.

+To quantify the effect of the first server's completion process on the queue length, consider the following motivating question: